django-import-export/django-import-export/docs/installation.rst

 does not support transactions), then validation errors will still be presented to the user but valid rows will have imported.

+This flag can be enabled for the model admin using the :attr:`~import_export.mixins.BaseImportMixin.skip_import_confirm` flag.

 .. _import_export_skip_admin_export_ui:

 ``IMPORT_EXPORT_SKIP_ADMIN_EXPORT_UI``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A boolean value which will skip the :ref:`export form<admin_ui_exporting>` in the Admin UI.
-This can be used to enable '1 click exports' from the Admin UI.
+The file will be exported in a single step.

 If enabled:

 * the first element in the :attr:`~import_export.mixins.BaseImportExportMixin.resource_classes` list will be used.
 * the first element in the :ref:`export_formats` list will be used.

-This flag can be enabled for the model using the :attr:`~import_export.admin.ExportMixin.skip_export_form` flag.
+This flag can be enabled for the model admin using the :attr:`~import_export.mixins.BaseExportMixin.skip_export_form`
+flag.

 .. _import_export_skip_admin_action_export_ui: